ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

   - removed references to NS and glue maintenance
   - clarify content of POST body for 'cds' resource
   - change verb for obtaining a 'token' to GET

+## regext Version 03
+  - Updated refernce to RFC8078
+  - Text edits and clarificaitons

 ## regext Version 02
   - Clarified based on comments and questions from early implementors (JL)